Airstrike: Non-combatant deaths

 Airstrike campaigns often cause the deaths of non-combatants, including civilians.
 International law apply the principles of military necessity, distinction, and proportionality.
-These principles emphasize that an attack must be directed towards a legitimate military target and the harm caused to non-combatant targets must be proportional to the advantage gained by such attack.
+These principles emphasize that an attack must be directed towards a legitimate military target and the harm caused to non-combatant targets must be proportionate to the advantage gained by such attack.
 Many modern military aircraft carry precision-guided munitions, which military sources promote as decreasing civilian deaths.